dannguyen/journalism-syllabi/README.md

 <a href="http://www.nreisner.com/res/ClassDocuments/31212.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>We will learn research and analytical methods and how to make sure what you get is true, we’ll review elementary school arithmetic, we’ll learn about powerful software and techniques.
+        We will learn research and analytical methods and how to make sure what you get is true, we’ll review elementary school arithmetic, we’ll learn about powerful software and techniques.
 More than anything else, we will learn a new way of thinking.
-</em></p>
+        </small></p>

         <p>Instructors: Neil Reisner</p>
     </td>
     <td>
-        Florida International University
+        <small>Florida International University</small>
     </td>
   </tr>